Can You Bring a Cooler on A Plane? The Ultimate How-To Guide

 HawaiianUnder-seat fit requiredhttps://www.hawaiianairlines.com/our-services/baggage-information/carry-on-baggage

-Here is what we usually pack:
+Here’s what we usually pack:

-• turkey sandwiches on crusty bread
+• Turkey sandwiches on crusty bread

-• chips or simple snacks
+• Chips or simple snacks

-• frozen ice packs
+• Frozen ice packs

 After trying different options, this is the cooler backpack we bring on a flight.